downshiftorg/milestones/README.md

 ## Usage

 Look up creating a [personal API token](https://github.com/blog/1509-personal-api-tokens) for GitHub.
-Insert this token into the appropriate option on line 13 of `plugin.php`.
+Insert this token into the appropriate field on the Milestones settings page.

 Then use the `milestones` shortcode like so: